Business Name: Sequin Property Management, LLC

 Designing for upkeep from day one

-Construction sequencing that keeps projects on time
+Construction sequencing that keeps tasks on time

 Real-world expense considerations